HPSoftware/node-offline-debug/README.md

 <p>Instrumentation configuration can be set via configuration file or via an external service, such as HP AppDebug.
 Such a service allows for dynamic changes to what is being tracked, so the application doesn't need to be restarted (as opposed to printing console messages).</p>
 <p>The output is sent to the external service if exist, otherwise sent to console or log file, as specified by the configuration.</p>

+## Install

+To install node-offline-debug package, simply follow [npm](https://www.npmjs.org) guidance (add it to your package.json or install it manually with 'npm install').

+	npm install node-offline-debug

 ## Example

-To install node_offline_debug package, simply follow [npm](https://www.npmjs.org) guidance (add it to your package.json or install it manually with 'mpm install').

 To instrument your package, simply 'require' the package first thing in your app.
 All the packages that are loaded afterwards will be instrumented.

 Important! in order to have your packages instrumented you must load them using the require('<package_name>'), you cannot instrumrent packages that are "required" during runtime in a general fashion, such as load all *.js files from a folder.

 The following code samples are instrumenting the [word-finder application](https://github.com/amirrajan/word-finder).
-The application main file is 'server.js', however in order to instrument it as well, we add a new 'init.js' file which simply require 'node_offline_debug' and then 'server.js':
+The application main file is 'server.js', however in order to instrument it as well, we add a new 'init.js' file which simply require 'node-offline-debug' and then 'server.js':

 	// Load the instrumentation
-	// All 'required' modules afterwards are analyzed require('node_offline_debug');
+	// All 'required' modules afterwards are analyzed require('node-offline-debug');

 	// This module is now analyzed and instrumented var server = require('./server.js');